12th arrondissement of Paris: The Bois and the Château of Vincennes

 A hunting lodge was built by Louis VII around 1150, which was upgraded to a Manor House by Philippe Auguste, who made it a royal residence that was used over the 1150–1340 period.
 Legend has it that Louis IX, Saint Louis, administered justice under an oak tree in what is now the bois de Vincennes.

 The long process of turning this residence into a fortified castle, the Château de Vincennes, began in about 1337, when Philippe VI de Valois decided to build a dungeon near the Manor House.
 Progressive upgrades by subsequent kings led to the construction of the fortifications, the Saint Chapelle de Vincennes and several residences within the fortified walls that were designed to cater to royal tastes and standards of living.
-The last king to use the Chateau extensively as a royal residence was Louis XIV, who later abandoned it in favour of the Chateau de Versailles.
+The last king to use the Château extensively as a royal residence was Louis XIV, who later abandoned it in favour of the Château de Versailles.